mmikail07/AI-Interview/README.md

 To ensure the outputs were structured, we use pydantic for schema validation.

-For flutter, it is not 1 to 1 but there should be a similarity within the apps, however my flutter is not working.
+For flutter, it is not 1 to 1 but there should be a similarity within the apps, however my flutter is not working, hence I could not add screenshots.

 Ollama should be used since it should be offline and local, meaning it is good for prototyping and easy to use.